On the Boundary of Change

 The most accessible location within Point Reyes National Seashore to view the San Andreas Fault Zone is along the Earthquake Trail, located off of the dirt/gravel parking lot across from the Bear Valley Visitor Center.

-To learn more about the 1906 Earthquake, the San Andreas Fault and Plate Tectonics, check out our 1906 Earthquake Centennial Resource Newsletter and the Point Reyes National Seashore Geologic Activity webpage.
+To learn more about the 1906 Earthquake, the San Andreas Fault, and plate tectonics, check out our 1906 Earthquake Centennial Resource Newsletter (5,501 KB PDF) and the Point Reyes National Seashore Geologic Activity webpage.

 The San Andreas Fault In The San Francisco Bay Area, California: A Geology Fieldtrip Guidebook To Selected Stops On Public Lands, by Philip W. Stoffer.
 2005.
 USGS Open-File Report 2005-1127.

 Last updated: December 2, 2021